sigven/pharmOncoX/README.md

 * Topoisomerase inhibitors
 * Tubulin inhibitors

-Currently (as of December 2nd 2021), `oncoPharmaDB` is built upon the following releases of external databases:
+Currently (as of January 4th 2022), `oncoPharmaDB` is built upon the following releases of external databases:

  - Open Targets Platform (2021.11)